-Associate Teachers must enroll in TED444, and may also enroll in TED407.
-Plans to enroll in additional courses or participate in other college activities during the Professional Semester must be reported on the Associate Teaching Application and pre-approved by the Coordinator(s) of Associate Teaching.
+Associate Teachers must enroll in TED444 and TED407.
+Plans to enroll in additional courses or participate in other college activities during the Professional Semester must be reported on the Associate Teaching Application and preapproved by the Coordinator(s) of Associate Teaching.